zenorocha/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/consuming-graphql-apis.md

 ### Deleting a Blog Entry

-Deleting a blog entry is a mutation, like creating one.
+Deleting a blog entry, like creating one, is a mutation.
 Its call is almost the same as getting a single blog entry:

 ```graphql
 deleteBlogPosting(